Anafi: History

 After the Fourth Crusade in 1204, when the Cyclades were taken over by Venetians, Anafi was granted by the Duke of Naxos, Marco I Sanudo to Leonardo Foscolo.
 Under Latin rule, the island was known as Namfio.
 In the late 1270s, the island was recovered for the Byzantine Empire by Licario and another Italian renegade and native of Anafi, John de lo Cavo, who succeeded Licario as imperial admiral in the Aegean.
-In 1307, following a treaty between the Byzantines and Venice, the island was recovered by the Dukes of Naxos, who assigned it as a fief to Januli Gozzadini, of Bolognese origin.
+In 1307, following a treaty between the Byzantines and the Republic of Venice, the island was recovered by the Dukes of Naxos, who assigned it as a fief to Januli Gozzadini, of Bolognese origin.

 Much later the ruler of Anafi, William Crispo (1390-1463), became regent of the Duchy of Naxos, leaving Anafi under the control of his daughter Florence.
 William is said to have built the fortifications (kastro) above the present village.
 He is also claimed to have built a fortress, sometimes referred to as 'Gibitroli', on Mount Kalamos.

 In 1481, the island passed to the Pisani family as part of a dowry.
 The Pisani ruled it until 1537, when the Ottoman admiral Hayreddin Barbarossa raided it and carried off all its inhabitants as slaves.
 The island was eventually resettled, and acquired a set of privileges from the Ottoman court in 1700 in exchange for 500 crowns.
 Thereafter it was left largely to fend for itself, except for the annual visit of the Ottoman fleet to collect tribute.
 The island was visited in 1700 by Joseph Pitton de Tournefort, botanist to the French court.
-He describes Mount Kalamos as "une des plus effroyables roches qui soit au monde".
-Some of the ancient remains from the island were acquired by French and British antiquaries; one Hellenistic statue from Kastelli (of a woman holding an incense cup) can be found in the Hermitage Museum, St Petersburg.
+He describes Mount Kalamos as "une des plus effroyables roches qui soit au monde" ("one of the most terrible rocks in the world").
+Some of the ancient remains from the island were acquired by French and British antiquaries; one Hellenistic statue from Kastelli (of a woman holding an incense cup) can be found in the Hermitage Museum, Saint Petersburg.